 Hinden’s relative prominence and authority at the time she was writing, and her comparative obscurity in history books and international relations texts produced since, highlight the ways in which the IR canon is constructed to leave spaces and silences and the systemic erasure of women more generally from the political and international history of mid-century Britain.
-(She was, for example the third author of Must Labour Lose, a 1959 Penguin book which has become a key text in the history of the British Labour Party, which is nonetheless always referred to by political historians as simply being written by Mark Abrams and Richard Rose).
 Her history also demonstrates the specificity of what is considered ‘international thought’ and what is not.
 Writing about decolonisation and the end of empire often seems to be less represented in the IR canon than other topics, even when the end of imperialism contained within it many key questions about statebuilding, foreign policy and the national interest.
 And Hinden’s approach to international thought – which was fundamentally predicated on questions of morality and was concerned as much with what ordinary people wanted as it was with the realpolitik of foreign relations – does not always sit naturally with the rest of the canon from this period.

-Even among historians of the British left, Hinden is not a famous figure, beyond perhaps her role editing Socialist Commentary, which later became famous as a key publication funded by the CIA’s Congress for Cultural Freedom.
-She is profiled in Kenneth O Morgan’s Labour People, a book exploring key Labour figures from Kier Hardie to Neil Kinnock, which says that she was a ‘very gentle socialist’ and emphasises her modesty, morality and kindness as well as her ‘considerable intellectual power’ and talent for achieving actual change from writing.
-And perhaps some of these characteristics, as well as her gender, explain her omission from the IR canon; perhaps kindness or pragmatism are less helpful in establishing an identity as an intellectual powerhouse than rudeness or inefficiency (and indeed, these characteristics are themselves deeply gendered).
-But despite this frequent omission, Hinden’s work shaped a generation of thinking, not just in the Labour Party but also internationally.
-On colonial affairs, decolonisation, and Britain’s relationship with its former colonies in a post-colonial world, she was an expert in her time and in her field and a worthy inclusion in any new canon of international thought, whether she wrote ‘like a woman’, ‘like an economist’, or simply like an expert.
+The work of Owens, Rietzler, Hutchings and Dunstan is critical, not only in – vitally – reinvigorating the canon through recovering these female voices, but also through calling attention to the hegemony of the canon in determining how we write, talk and think about IR.
+As a historian, it is the language of the archive over that of canon that I find myself drawn to in my work.
+But as these editors remind us, canons ‘establish and legitimize new academic disciplines or intellectual fields [by] outlining their central questions and providing for their pedagogical reproduction’.
+Historians are not above the canon, in other words; in fact, we replicate it both in the historiography in which we ground our work and the sources on which we draw for our research.
+This project is not merely ‘the add-on of a few new names’, but a way of calling attention to our understanding and our construction of who is allowed to write about what, and which writing counts.
+The women anthologised here may or may not write ‘like a woman’, and their writing should not be included in the canon as a way of merely diluting its existing masculinity.
+Rather, perhaps, their writing can lead us to ask more probing questions about how the canon functions, and how we might break out of its constraints.